Rational pullbacks of Galois covers: Proofs of Theorem and its variants

-Now consider the set $\mathcal{S}:=\cup_{d_1\le D}\cup \{F\}\times \mathcal{S}'_F$, where the inner union is over all $F\in \mathcal{P}_{d_1,|G|}^{\rm{sep}}$.
-From Lemma \ref{lem:dimension_ratfct} (with $W:=\mathcal{P}_{d_1,|G|}^{\rm{sep}})$ it follows that $\mathcal{S}$ is contained in a a finite union of varieties, of dimension at most $\dim(\mathcal{P}_{D,|G|}) + R-j+3 \le \delta+R-j+3 < R$.
+Now, consider the set $\mathcal{S}=\cup_{d_1\le D}\cup \{F\}\times \mathcal{S}'_F$, where the inner union is over all $F\in \mathcal{P}_{d_1,|G|}^{\rm{sep}}$.
+From Lemma \ref{lem:dimension_ratfct} (with $W=\mathcal{P}_{d_1,|G|}^{\rm{sep}})$, it follows that $\mathcal{S}$ is contained in a a finite union of varieties, of dimension at most $\dim(\mathcal{P}_{D,|G|}) + R-j+3 = \delta+R-j+3 < R$.

-Therefore the image of $\mathcal{S}$ under ${\rm PB}$ is of dimension strictly smaller than $R$ as well.
-On the other hand, Lemma \ref{lem:discriminant} shows that no finite union of varieties of dimension $<R$ can contain defining equations for all elements of $\HGRC$.
-Hence ${\sf H}_{G,\le r_0, g\ge 2}$ is not $k$-\G-parametric.
-This proves the assertion. \end{proof}
+Therefore, the image of $\mathcal{S}$ under ${\widetilde{{\rm PB}}}$ is of dimension strictly smaller than $R$ as well.
+On the other hand, Lemma \ref{lem:discriminant} shows that no finite union of varieties of dimension $<R$ can contain defining equations for all $k$-covers in $\HGRC$.